Skip to main content

 case 'created':

-// Display "Awaiting payment" message to the customer
+// Show the customer an "Awaiting payment" message

 break;